Yajur17/AI_Project/LANGCHAIN_GUIDE.md

   "latencyMs": 4800
 }
 ```

+Current implementation normalizes research output for API readability:
+- `outline` is returned as an array of cleaned bullet points.
+- `research` is returned as an array of paragraphs.

 Notice how `latencyMs` is roughly 4x higher for research mode.
 That's two sequential API calls.
 This is the cost of the decomposition pattern — you pay in latency to gain structure quality.